saumya-30-verma/Toggle-theme/README.md

 * CSS

-* React Hooks: useState, useContext, useRef
+* React Hooks: useState, useContext

+💡 **_Learnings / Takeaways_**

+* Implemented global theme management using React Context

+* Learned how to share state across multiple components

+* Used localStorage for persistent user preferences

+* Built a clean and reusable component structure